copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 ### A) Hosting approach (DECISION)

 * Decision (MVP): Option 1 — Single VPS with local storage.
+* Privacy note: operating our own instance gives the community an alternative to platform surveillance defaults (e.g., YouTube/Google tracking) and reduces dependency on third-party tracking infrastructure.
 * Rationale: fastest path to a stable MVP; easiest to operate while learning real usage patterns.
 * Migration posture: structure storage + backups so media can move to object storage later if needed.